qvkare/snapchain/README.md

 ## What is Snapchain?

-Snapchain is a data storage layer for the Farcaster network.
-It is a blockchain-like decentralized p2p network that stores data created by users of Farcaster's social network.
+Snapchain is a data storage layer for the Farcaster social protocol.
+It is a blockchain-like decentralized p2p network that stores data created by Farcaster users.
 Learn more about Snapchain's design from the [whitepaper](https://github.com/farcasterxyz/protocol/discussions/207).

 The main goals of this implementation are:

-1. **High Throughput**: Written in Rust and aims to process at least 10,000 transactions per second.
+1. **High Throughput**: Written in Rust and will process at least 10,000 transactions per second.

-2. **Data Availability**: Can be run in the cloud for under $1,000/month and provide real-time access to the entire network.
+2. **Data Availability**: Can be run for < $1,000/month and provide real-time access to user data.

 3. **Canonical Implementation**: Is the most accurate reference for how Snapchain and Farcaster should work.

 ## Status

-Snapchain is currently in early alpha.
-Please check the release section of the [specification](https://github.com/farcasterxyz/protocol/discussions/207) for the latest timelines.
+Snapchain is in the migration phase.
+Please check the [release docs](https://www.notion.so/warpcast/Snapchain-Mainnet-Public-1b96a6c0c101809493cfda3998a65c7a) for more details on timelines.

-## Running a Read Node
+## Running a Node

-A read node can mirror all the data on the Snapchain network, but cannot participate in consensus.
-It validates blocks and messages, and ensure the validators are honest.
-It can also be used to submit messages to the global mempool, to be included by the validators.

-In order to run a read node, you need the following system requirements:
+A snapchain node lets you read and write messages to the network.
+You will need a machine with the following system requirements to get started:

 - 16 GB of RAM
 - 4 CPU cores or vCPUs
 - 1TB of free storage
-- A public IP address with ports 3381 - 3383 exposed on both TCP and UDP.
+- A public IP address
+- Ports 3381 - 3383 exposed on both TCP and UDP.

-To start (or upgrade) a read node, you can run the following command:
+You can start a new node or upgrade an existing node with the following commands:

 ```bash
 mkdir snapchain